rust-diplomat/diplomat/example/js/lib/docs/fixed_decimal_ffi.rst

         Multiply the :js:class:`ICU4XFixedDecimal` by a given power of ten.

-        See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/struct.FixedDecimal.html#method.multiply_pow10>`__ for more information.
+        See the `Rust documentation for multiply_pow10 <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/struct.FixedDecimal.html#method.multiply_pow10>`__ for more information.

     .. js:function:: negate()

         Invert the sign of the :js:class:`ICU4XFixedDecimal`.

-        See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/struct.FixedDecimal.html#method.negate>`__ for more information.
+        See the `Rust documentation for negate <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/struct.FixedDecimal.html#method.negate>`__ for more information.

     .. js:function:: to_string()

         Format the :js:class:`ICU4XFixedDecimal` as a string.

-        See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/struct.FixedDecimal.html#method.write_to>`__ for more information.
+        See the `Rust documentation for write_to <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/struct.FixedDecimal.html#method.write_to>`__ for more information.